avoinministerio/avoinministerio/README.md

     `git clone git@github.com:avoinministerio/avoinministerio`

+2. .rvmrc

+It might be a good idea to use .rvmrc file to set ruby environment

+    w168:avoinministerio arttu$ cat .rvmrc
+    rvm use 1.9.3-p125@avoinministerio --create
+    w168:avoinministerio arttu$

+This way you will always be running the same ruby version with a defined gemset under this directory.

-2. Check that you have the right ruby version (1.9.X)
+3. Check that you have the right ruby version (1.9.X)

-3. Install the required gems
+4. Install the required gems

     `bundle install`

     in development you might want to also pass `--without production`

-4. Create database.yml in the config folder by copying database.example.yml
+5. Create database.yml in the config folder by copying database.example.yml

-5. Setup the database (create DB, load schema, load seed data)
+6. Setup the database (create DB, load schema, load seed data)

     `rake db:setup`

-6. Start the app
+7. Start the app

     `rails s`